unicode-org/icu/docs/userguide/layoutengine/index.md

 2. There is a mapping from Unicode code points to glyph ids.
 There may be glyphs in the font for which there is no mapping.

-3. The font contains data tables referred to by 4 byte tags. (e.g. ''GSUB'', ''cmap'').
+3. The font contains data tables referred to by 4 byte tags. (e.g. `GSUB`, `cmap`).
 These tables can be read into memory for processing.

 4. There is a method to get the width of a glyph.